 Trial against Harvey Weinstein begins with graphic descriptions of violent assaults

-Opening with graphic quotes from Weinstein's accusers, referred to as Jane Does 1-4, Deputy District Attorney Paul Thompson described Weinstein as a domineering media mogul at the top of his game, who used his prominence in the film industry to coerce aspiring actors into private meetings that quickly turned violent.
+Opening with graphic quotes from Harvey Weinstein's accusers on Monday, referred to as Jane Does 1-4, Deputy District Attorney Paul Thompson described Weinstein as a domineering media mogul at the top of his game, who used his prominence in the film industry to coerce aspiring actors into private meetings that quickly turned violent.

+Weinstein is in Los Angeles for his second criminal trial, having been extradited from New York, where he's serving a 23-year sentence.
+This trial has even more accusers who recount Weinstein as an alleged sexual predator.

 "I'm shaking and kind of being dragged into the bedroom," Thompson quoted one accuser saying.